rudeboybert/MATH116/syllabus.md

     addressing more substantive questions in person.
 * **Class Location/Time:**
     + MWF 11:15–12:05 in Warner 506 and R 11:00-12:15 in Sunderland 202.
-    + You do not need to inform me of absenses.
+    + You do not need to inform me of absences.
 Please consult your peers for what you missed.
 * **Office Hours:** Warner 310 or the math lounge just outside.
 Feel free to come to the [MATH 216](https://rudeboybert.github.io/MATH216/) office hours as